-Today, let’s explore an intimate style of journal writing, one in which we write about our own lives.
+Today let’s explore an intimate style of journal writing, one in which we write about our own lives: reflective journaling.

 Some personal journals are diaries.
 A diary is merely an account of one’s daily activities and experiences.
 In a diary, we record what we did each day.

 A reflective journal is similar to a diary in that we document our experiences.
-However, reflective journal writing goes deeper than diary writing; it strives to gain greater understanding of our experiences rather than simply document them.
+However, reflective journaling goes deeper than diary writing; it strives to gain greater understanding of our experiences rather than simply document them.

-Reflective journaling is a form of creative writing that allow us to practice self-reflection, self-exploration, and self-improvement, and through reflective journal writing, we gain greater awareness through observation, contemplation, and writing.
-By chronicling various aspects of our lives, we become more self-aware.
+Reflective journaling is a form of creative writing that allow us to practice self-reflection, self-exploration, and self-improvement, and through reflective journaling, we gain greater awareness through observation, contemplation, and writing.
+By chronicling and then examining various aspects of our lives, we become more self-aware.

 We all have stories to tell.
 With reflective journaling, you write about your own life, but you’re not locked into daily chronicles that outline your activities or what you had for dinner.
 You might write about something that happened when you were a small child.
 You might even write about something that happened to someone else — something you witnessed or have thoughts about that you’d like to explore.
 Instead of recounting events, you might write exclusively about your inner experiences (thoughts and feelings).
-Often, reflective journal writing reveals tests we have endured and lessons we have learned.
+Reflective journaling often reveals tests we have endured and lessons we have learned.